dinhomathias/Amc/Introduction-to-the-API.md

 People can use ``telegram.me/<bot_username>`` links or username search to find your bot.

 Because of above note, we'll have to first send a message to the bot.
-If we've done that, we can fetch the update by replacing the `main` in our file with
+If we've done that, we can fetch the update by refactoring the `main` function in our file with

 ```python
 async def main():